Wildlife

 (15-May-2006) I was mowing the lawn when I discovered a Killdeer leaving the mulch under one of our Saskatoon Berry shrubs.
 On closer inspection I found a nest with four greenish eggs with black speckles.
 The eggs are a little over 1 inch long (2.5 cm).
 From the house we were spying on them through our binoculars and after dinner I noticed that the parents were not on the nest so I grabbed my camera and made some pictures of the eggs.
 As I was making the picture one of the parents showed up, making a hell of a noise pretending that it was badly wounded by hobbling and dragging its wings.
 When I walked towards it with the intension to make a picture of the bird, it each time went away a bit further and in that way getting me away from the nest.
 The bird kept doing that until we were almost at the house and then it flew away.
 I have seen this behaviour many times before, but each time it fascinates me again.

 (28-May-2006) When watching for the killdeers on this rainy day I found the nest empty.
 Sudden I caught some movement through the binoculars and saw both parents and two of their offspring.
 The search was on, and after half an hour we spotted all four youngsters.
 They are an exact carbon copy of their parents.
 The grass needed mowing and the little ones keep tripping over the tall grass.
 They stayed mostly on the bark cover under the trees and shrubs.
 The next day I had to mow the lawn, and sure enough they were smack in the middle of it.
-Luckily the parents warned me, so I stopped the riding mower, and after a a while their tiny heads poked up throw the tall grass.
+Luckily the parents warned me, so I stopped the riding mower, and after a while their tiny heads poked up through the tall grass.
 Later on the whole family moved and spent the afternoon on the edge of our pond.

 (2-Jun-2006) The killdeer family is back again.
 The four youngsters are doing well.
 They walked up the gardenpath past the front window and over the driveway.
 We had a nice close look.
 Their wing feathers are not yet developed.
 The tip of their tail feathers are downy curls.